probmods/probmods2/chapters/13-appendix-js-basics.md

   (true || false)  // the alternative ("else")
 ~~~~

-If statements can be strung together to create multiple different conditions
+Ternary statements can be strung together to create multiple different conditions

 ~~~~
 (1 == 2) ?
 100 :